Hook: The Lesson That Cost Me $7,000

 21. Losing Gracefully Wins Respect

-Months later, their producer hired me for a project—not for my talent, but because I’d proven I wasn’t petty.
+Months later, their producer hired me—not for my talent, but because I’d proven I wasn’t petty.

 Key Takeaway: How you lose tells people more about you than how you win.